muziejus/javascripting-english-major/13-bootstrap.md

 nextch: /14-events-popups
 ---

-In this chapter, I will present some of how Bootstrap handles layout, which will let you conceive of how you want your project to look and present the content you are creating.
+In this chapter, I will show you part of how Bootstrap handles layout.
+This will let you better imagine the look of your project and help you consider if it’s the best way of presenting your information.

 <section id="wireframing">
 ## Wireframing